back to news and insights

 Actuating the tower

 Mechanically lifting the tower presented another technical challenge.
 The sections needed to lift simultaneously but as each section targets a different height, they all had to lift at different speeds.
-This was achieved with a complex rope and pulley system at each corner of the tower, powered by a bespoke motor system.
+This was achieved with a complex rope and pulley system at each corner of the tower, powered by a winch.

 Moving these sections smoothly and evenly past each other requires an effective sliding mechanism that achieves minimal friction but remains rigid.
-To solve this, the engineers at Dexory decided to develop linear bearings using sliders made from a special plastic which has an extremely low coefficient of friction.
+To solve this, the engineers at Dexory decided to develop linear bearings using sliders made from Ultra High Molecular Weight Polyethylene (UHMWPE) plastic which has an extremely low coefficient of friction.

 More detailed image of the slider arrangement on the tower